-To setup you scenes you need to move, rotate and scale actors.
-There are two major ways to transform actors in editor.
+To setup your scenes you need to move, rotate and scale actors.
+There are two major ways to transform actors in the editor.

 If you select one or more actors you can modify their properties in a Properties window.
 This includes editing local transformation.

-You can also use sliders near the transform properties to edit object quicker.
+You can also use sliders near the transform properties to edit an object quicker.

 The most common way to transform objects is by using transform/rotate/scale gizmos.
-Using those widgets is one of the most essential parts of the level design because it allows you to place the objects using you mouse.
+Using those widgets is one of the most essential parts of level design because it allows you to place the objects using your mouse.

-To change the transform gizmo widget mode use keys 1, 2 and 3 or toolbar buttons:
+To change the transform gizmo widget mode use keys 1, 2 and 3 or the toolbar buttons:

-Rotation gizmo rotates selected objects along particular axis.
+The Rotation gizmo rotates selected objects along a particular axis.
 To use it click on an axis circle (red, green or blue) and drag it.

 World and Local transformation space

-Transformation widget can transform objects in two modes: world and local.
-In world mode gizmo widget is aligned to the world coorinates (left-handed unit X, Y and Z).
-In local mode, gizmo widget is aligned to the object transformation frame.
+The Transformation widget can transform objects in two modes: world and local.
+In world mode, the gizmo widget is aligned to the world coorinates (left-handed unit X, Y and Z).
+In local mode, the gizmo widget is aligned to the object transformation frame.
 In local mode editing local transformation of the objects is easier.

 You can toggle the active transformation space with a widget: